hmrc/pillar2-service-guide/source/documentation/btn.html.md

 ```

-A new request using the *Retrieve Obligations and Submissions* endpoint shows that the BTN has satisfied all obligations for the specified accounting period.
+A new request using the *Obligations and Submissions* endpoint shows that the BTN has satisfied all obligations for the specified accounting period.

 ```shell
 curl --request GET \